Resident Evil: Extinction

 Resident Evil: Extinction is a 2007 action horror film directed by Russell Mulcahy and written by Paul W. S. Anderson.
 A direct sequel to Resident Evil: Apocalypse (2004), it is the third installment in the Resident Evil film series, which is loosely based on the Capcom survival horror video game series of the same name.
-The film follows the heroine Alice, along with a group of survivors from Raccoon City, as they attempt to travel across the Mojave desert wilderness to Alaska and escape a zombie apocalypse.
+The film follows the heroine Alice (Milla Jovovich), along with a group of survivors from Raccoon City, as they attempt to travel across the Mojave desert wilderness to Alaska and escape a zombie apocalypse.

 In November 2005, Screen Gems gained the rights for the third installment in the franchise, which was then subtitled Extinction.
 Anderson returned as a writer, and filming took place in Mexico with Mulcahy as the director.

-Resident Evil: Extinction was released in the United States on September 21, 2007 and was released in the United Kingdom on October 12, 2007, by Sony Pictures Releasing.
+Resident Evil: Extinction was released in the United States on September 21, 2007, and was released in the United Kingdom on October 12, 2007, by Sony Pictures Releasing.
 The DVD and Blu-ray versions were released in North America on January 1, 2008.
-The film grossed $147 million against a $45 million budget.
+Like its predecessors, the film received generally negative reviews from critics but was a box office success, grossing $147.7 million worldwide against a $45 million budget.
 A fourth film, Resident Evil: Afterlife, was released in 2010.

 Plot

-A cloned Alice wakes up in a mansion, wanders through its halls, and is forced to escape several security traps, mirroring some events of the first film.
-During her escape, Alice makes use of new telekinetic powers, killing a security guard.
-However, she is eventually killed by a bounding mine hidden in the floor.
+A cloned Alice wakes up in a mansion, wanders through its halls, and is forced to escape several security traps.
+However, she is eventually killed by a bounding mine hidden on the floor.
 Her body is dumped into a pit filled with dozens of other Alice clones, representing the failed results of the Umbrella Corporation's ongoing Project Alice.

-Following Umbrella's attempts to cover up the contamination of Raccoon City, the T-virus spreads around the world, devastating not only the human population, but the entire global environment in the next five years.
-The real Alice wanders the wasteland that was once the Southwestern U.S., and after fighting off a family of marauders, discovers information in an abandoned notebook referring to an uninfected area in Alaska.
-Alice realizes that she, like her clones, has developed telekinesis.
+Five years after Umbrella's attempts to cover up the contamination of Raccoon City, the T-virus has spread around the world, causing ecological destruction to all life.
+The real Alice wanders the wasteland and, after fighting off marauders, discovers information in an abandoned notebook referring to an supposedly uninfected area in Alaska.

 Simultaneously, a convoy of survivors led by Claire Redfield and Raccoon City survivors Carlos Oliveira and L.J.
 Wade travels across the country in search of supplies and safe harbor.
 While searching a motel, L.J. is bitten by a zombie.
 Fearing the harsh fate that awaits him, he chooses not to tell the other survivors about the injury.
 The next morning, the convoy is attacked by a murderous flock of infected crows.
-With the team nearly overwhelmed, Alice appears and defeats the remaining crows with her newfound telekinesis, though falling unconscious.
+With the team nearly overwhelmed, Alice appears and destroys the remaining crows with her newfound telekinesis, though she falls unconscious.
 Awaking shortly thereafter, Alice is introduced to Claire and tells her about the notebook, convincing her to take the convoy to Alaska.